Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Pat C from NY

 I used sheets to make my covers.
 Just sewed togther three sides.
 I sewed the sides and bottom of sheets.
 Then on the other end, I made button holes on one, the buttons on the other.
 Then I could just slide in the comforter and button it.
-Sheets are easy to wash and dry fast and cheap.
+Sheets are easy to wash, dry fast, and are cheap.
 Need to use two flat sheets to do this.